Huzlers

-Huzlers is a Chicago based satirical blog.
+Huzlers was a Chicago based satirical blog.
 A number of their satirical stories have been mentioned by many established press organizations such as USA Today and BuzzFeed.

-According to Comscore, the site attracts about 387,000 unique visitors per month.
+According to Comscore, the site attracted about 387,000 unique visitors per month.

 Notable articles

-"'Jake, From State Farm' — Murdered For Cheating?"
+Jake, From State Farm' — Murdered For Cheating?"

 On October 26, 2015, the site published a satirical article claiming that Jake from the State Farm commercials caught cheating on his wife; in the article 'Jake From State Farm' was reportedly found dead in his apartment bedroom Saturday night.
 According to authorities, Jake was killed by his wife after finding him in bed with another woman.
 Inquisitr later published an article "Jake From State Farm Murdered By Wife After Being Caught Cheating".

 "Man Arrested After Making Over $1 Million Selling Chuck E. Cheese Tokens As Bitcoins"

 In December 2017, the site published an article claiming that a man scratched out the Chuck E. Cheese logo off tokens and drew in the Bitcoin logo before selling the coins on the street.
 The punishment for this fictional crime was a five-year prison sentence.
 The article was widely shared on social media.